16 Things to Never Do on a Work Computer

 Connect to a public WiFi

 Public WiFi can be convenient, but that does not always make it safe.
 “If you connect your work computer to such networks, you will end up leaking highly private work documents and data that will get both you and your employer into trouble,” says Reuben Yonatan, founder and CEO of GetVoIP.
 “The only situation under which you can use your work computer with public connections is if you have a good VPN (either personal or one provided by the employer).
 VPNs redirect your traffic through secure servers so there is no danger of leaking proprietary data.”
-And if you’re looking to be happier at work, here are some tips.

 “Anytime you gossip about someone over email, Slack, or Google hangouts, your company has proof of that in writing.
 Unprofessional behavior reflects poorly upon the employee—and that includes talking about people behind their backs,” says Emily Lawrence, communication specialist at CenturyLinkQuote.